summercms/valuestore/README.md

 ## Usage

-To get started you must initiate the class:
+To get started you must first make a new instance of the Valuestore class:
 ``` php
 $valuestore = new Spatie\Valuestore();
 ```